pitliong/Itliong-Portfolio/README.md

 ## Projects
 Here are some of my coding projects I have done within the past years.

-1. **Party Platters:** A coding project that determines the cost of the chosen party platter based on the chosen platter minus the payment type times the loyalty points.
-This project is done in Visual Studios 2022.
+1. **Party Platters:** A coding project that determines the cost of the chosen party platter based on the chosen platter minus the payment type times the loyalty points within the coding language of **_Visual Basics_.**
-2. **Cartoons You Never Heard Of:** A class project that is required to be completed during the end of the Visual Coding Class.
-This project is done in Visual Studio Code.
+2. **Cartoon List:** A project that lists old cartoon shows and the fundamental coding functions of HTML index files and CSS styling files through **_Visual Studio Code_.**

 ## Contact me
 Feel free to contact me in LinkedIn.
-[Click here](https://www.linkedin.com/feed/) keep in touch with me.
+[Click here](https://www.linkedin.com/feed/) to keep in touch with me.

 Thank you for visiting my portfolio!